 In 2012 he became known to the world when he performed again as a soloist at the Nobel Prize Ceremony with the RSPO, and in 2013 he made his US debut when invited by Marin Alsop to play at the legendary Cabrillo Festival of Contemporary Music.
 Later the same year he premiered Christian Lindberg’s clarinet concerto ‘The Erratic Dreams of Mr Grönstedt’ with the Gothenburg Symphony Orchestra, and a new era of clarinet music was born.

-In 2016 his first solo album at BIS Records was released, on which he performs “The Erratic Dreams of Mr Grönstedt” and Osvaldo Golijov’s “The Dreams and Prayers of Isaac the Blind”.
+In 2016 BIS Records released their first solo album with Emil Jonason, on which he performs “The Erratic Dreams of Mr Grönstedt” and Osvaldo Golijov’s “The Dreams and Prayers of Isaac the Blind”.
 Together with Norrköping Symphony Orchestra with conductor Christian Lindberg, and the Vamlingbo String Quartet.In 2018/19 Emil is touring throughout Sweden with a brand new clarinet concerto: At The Hills of Hampstead Heath, written by Swedish composer Emmy Lindström and commisioned by no more than four Swedish orchestras.
 The first performance of the concerto has been recorded and broadcasted in Swedish Radio.

-With a father who is an amateur clarinetist and a traditional jazz enthusiastic, Emil grew up listening to Benny Goodman, Louis Armstrong, Kenny Davern and especially the notorious Spike Jones and his City Slickers.
-At the age of ten he started playing the clarinet – his mother called the local music school and asked for the instrument with the shortest waiting list – and was soon playing everything from wind bands to jazz, klezmer and more.
-He truly discovered the classical world at the age of 16 (at a time when he was touring with several Klezmer bands to Krakow, Prague and festivals in Sweden) and he was accepted to the Royal College Of Music when he was 17.
-He has since then studied for Hermann Stéfansson, Martin Fröst, Yehuda Gilad and Kjell-Inge Stevensson.
+Emil Jonason grew up listening to Goodman, Armstrong, Davern and Spike Jones and his City Slickers.
+At the age of ten, he was soon playing everything from wind bands to jazz, klezmer and more, and truly discovered the classical world at the age of 16 (at a time when he was touring with several Klezmer bands to Krakow, Prague and festivals in Sweden) and he was accepted to the Royal College Of Music when he was 17.
+Emilson has studied for Hermann Stéfansson, Martin Fröst, Yehuda Gilad and Kjell-Inge Stevensson.

 Emil currently enjoys a diverse career as a touring soloist, teaching at The Royal College of Music and The College of Music in Västerås, and enjoying life with his children and wife, composer / violinist / nurse Emmy, at his home outside Stockholm.